SyedIbrahimHamza/Restaurant_Bill_Genrator/README.md

 Grand Total:             Rs.
 1496.25

-The grand_total represents the final amount after applying the discount and tax.
+The grand_total represents the final amount that the customer needs to pay.

 Bill Calculation Flow